 A court will modify a child support order upon a finding of a material change in circumstances that warrant a change in support.
 If the parties agree to a change in the child support amount, the Court is likely to affirm the agreement but, without a finding of a material change in circumstances, is not obligated to.

 Verbal agreements are especially dangerous in this regard.
 Parties to a child support order are not encouraged to verbally agree on modifications of child support.
 Even in the face of a verbal agreement, the payee—the person receiving the child support payments—has the right to enforce the existing court order and can do so by way of a petition requesting that the payor be held in contempt of court and pay interest for any underpayment.
-A written agreement can provide some additional protection; however, unless and until the payor petitions the court for a modification of the child support order itself, the child support obligation continues.
+A written agreement can provide some additional protection; however, unless and until the payor petitions the court for a modification of the order itself, the child support obligation continues.

-The advisable method for affirming an agreement to modify a child support order is to petition the court that entered the previous child support order for a modification based on the new agreement.
+The advisable method for affirming an agreement to modify a child support order is to petition the court that entered the previous order for a modification based on the new agreement.
 The court has the authority to order the modification be retroactive to the date of filing.
-If the payee is unwilling to memorialize the agreement with a new child support order it presents a risk to the payor of being hauled into court in the future for non-payment of the existing child support order.
+If the payee is unwilling to memorialize the agreement with a new child support order it presents a risk to the payor of being hauled into court in the future for non-payment of the existing order.

 Northern Virginia Divorce Attorneys